catppuccin/toolbox/README.md

 Please familiarize yourself with [Tera](https://keats.github.io/tera/), which is the templating engine used in Whiskers.

+### Naming Convention

+Whiskers imposes no restrictions on template names.
+However, we recommend you use one the following options:

+- `<port name>.tera` in the repo root for ports that only need one template.
+  - For example the [lazygit](https://github.com/catppuccin/lazygit) port uses [`lazygit.tera`](https://github.com/catppuccin/lazygit/blob/main/lazygit.tera)
+- `templates/<file name>.tera` especially for ports that have multiple templates.
+  - For example, a port that generates files called `ui.cfg` and `palette.cfg` could use `templates/ui.tera` and `templates/palette.tera` respectively.

+These conventions exist to make it easier for contributors to find templates and to give code editors a hint about the correct file type.

 ### Context Variables

 The following variables are available for use in your templates: